Free shipping within the EU

 A recipe to boost your serotonin production.

-We’ve created a recipe for you that boosts your serotonin production and tastes delicious too.
+We have created a recipe for you that will boost your serotonin production and taste super delicious.
 Have you ever tried amaranth?
 Amaranth was one of the main foods of the Aztecs and Incas and belongs to the foxtail family.
-The power corn is gluten-free and full of valuable ingredients such as iron, zinc and, of course, tryptophan.
-It tastes slightly bitter/nutty and is a great source of vegetable protein.
-What’s more, the strawberry season is starting and we need to make the most of it.
-Here we go!
+The power grain is gluten-free and is full of valuable ingredients such as iron, zinc and of course tryptophan.
+It tastes slightly bitter/nutty and is a great source of plant-based protein.
+Also: The strawberry season is starting and we have to take advantage of it.
+Let's go!

-Amaranth is gluten-free and full of valuable ingredients
+Amaranth is gluten-free and is full of valuable ingredients

 Amaranth porridge with strawberries & walnuts